madda-conte/madda-conte.github.io/_pages/about.md

 My research topics are **economic geography, labor, migration** and **urban economics**

-*In Spring 2024, I will be visiting the Economics Department at  the University of California, Berkeley, hosted by Enrico Moretti*
+*In Spring 2024, I will be visiting the Economics Department at  the University of California, Berkeley, hosted by Prof. <a href='https://moretti.econ.berkeley.edu/'>Enrico Moretti</a>*

 You can find my full CV <a href='https://drive.google.com/file/d/1hMRicrYkQpj1WdExWVBfnOagIF7oAP_g/view?usp=drive_link'>**here**</a>